Abby Kinch, PhD

-As the Vice President of Programs and Services at Student Veterans of America, Dr. Abby Kinch is responsible for the creation, implementation, and success of the myriad functions designed to empower veterans in higher education.
+As the Chief of Staff at Student Veterans of America, Dr. Abby Kinch is responsible for leading and implementing various strategic planning processes across the organization and implementing and managing any organization-wide initiatives and programs.
+She is also responsible for our internal and external research, including impact analysis and reporting, our catalog of annual surveys, and our published knowledge.
 Dr. Kinch has participated in SVA as a chapter member and chapter president at Florida State University, an SVA student council member, and an adviser.
 She has represented SVA in an advisory role to the U.S. Department of Veterans Affairs and the U.S. Department of Education.
 In Florida, she participated in the push for legislation to provide in-state tuition to veterans and gap fund payments to veterans with financial need during semester breaks.

-Prior to joining SVA, Dr. Kinch served in various program management roles with IEM, a global emergency management and homeland security firm.
+Currently, Dr. Kinch is also an adjunct professor for the School of Information (“iSchool”) at the University of South Florida teaching courses in data analysis, information strategy, and decision-making.
+Prior to joining SVA, she served in various program management roles with IEM, a global emergency management and homeland security firm.
 She also led in the creation of the U.S. Intelligence Studies program within Florida State University’s College of Social Sciences, providing instruction in intelligence analysis coursework to undergraduate and graduate students.
 In 2013, Dr. Kinch was named a Presidential Management Fellow.
 Following an enlistment in the U.S. Air Force as an Airborne Chinese Cryptologic Linguist, Dr. Kinch worked for six years in the private sector using the language skills the Air Force provided until ultimately deciding to complete her undergraduate degree.

 Research Interests and Expertise

 Behavioral economics and decision-making; strategic management and information strategy; moral linguistics; cognitive psychology